ghowland/ddd/README.md

 6
 ```

-If we want my data to be a single value.
+If we want the data to be a single value.

 ### DDD